zowe/docs-site/docs/user-guide/configure-instance-directory.md

 ### Extensions

 - `ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES`:  Full USS path to the directory that contains static API Mediation Layer .yml definition files.
 For more information, see [Onboard a REST API without code changes required](../extend/extend-apiml/onboard-static-definition.md#add-a-definition-in-the-api-mediation-layer-in-the-zowe-runtime).
 Multiple paths should be semicolon separated.
 This value allows a Zowe instance to be configured so that the API Mediation Layer can be extended by third party REST API and web UI servers.

+- `EXTERNAL_COMPONENTS`: For third-party extender to add the full path to the directory containing their component lifecycle scripts.
+For more information, see [Zowe Lifecycle - Zowe extensions](../extend/extend-zowe-zos.md#zowe-extensions)